Gavin1937/AutoNoti_GAS/README.md

    * rename project: click on the text beside "Apps Script" logo
    * rename file: click on the tree dot button from item on the left side "Files" tab

-4. Copy all the contents from **autonoto.gs** file and replace them into Apps Script editor.
+4. Copy all the contents from **autonoti.gs** file and replace them into Apps Script editor.

 5. Fill in the blank for **CONFIGURATION** variable on top of the script.